robinovitch61/the-leo-zone/content/posts/pager/index.md

 - code point width: the number of terminal cells a code point occupies (0, 1, or 2)
   - a grapheme's terminal width is determined by its combined code points

+## Searching and filtering

+- exact, regex, case-insensitive regex
+- contextual or matches only
+- highlights

+## Reflow

+Item interface

+## Horizontal panning

+Solved also with Item interface out of the box

+## Item selection

 Terminal applications are a bit like native applications or websites, except that you really only have control of the terminal grid.
 The smallest editable item is the terminal cell rather than the pixel.
 This provides a nice constraint, pushing most terminal applications to remove all but the essential information and provide a hierarchy of